 With dozens of top-tier residency programs, SMHS is a competitive and esteemed destination for medical school graduates across the country.

-Today, students and residents are exposed to some of the most innovative educational techniques in the nation in state-of-the-art facilities by world-renowned faculty.
+Today, students and residents are exposed to some of the most innovative educational techniques, taught by world-renowned faculty members, in state-of-the-art facilities.
 Outside of the classroom, students and residents enjoy unmatched opportunities to engage with nearby government, non-governmental, and non-profit organizations -- many of these opportunities are due to the school’s prime location in the nation's capital.

 SMHS graduates are well-trained, compassionate health care professionals who are exceptionally prepared to participate in the decisions affecting the future of our nation’s health care.

 GW Hospital serves as a teaching hospital for SMHS medical students and residents.
 It is jointly owned and operated by UHS (80%) and The George Washington University (20%).
 The hospital is a multidisciplinary, tertiary care hospital renowned for breast care services, surgery, cancer care, cardiovascular care, emergency medicine, OB/GYN services, and orthopaedics.

 The GW Medical Faculty Associates has 800 physicians who provide comprehensive patient care in 51 medical and surgical specialties.
 As SMHS faculty members, the GW MFA physicians serve as teachers and mentors for medical students, residents, and researchers.
 Additionally, the Dr. Cyrus and Myrtle Katzen Cancer Research Center, the GW Heart and Vascular Institute, and the GW Breast Care Center are head- quartered at the GW MFA.
 The GW MFA is a separate 501©3 corporation.